-These can be more stringent hand washing between each client you see.• Having hand sanitizer available for your clients/customers to use,
+There can be more stringent hand washing between each client you see:

 We live in an amazing world of technology, and at times like this, we can fully embrace this technology to continue with our business practices.
 There are many apps/programs that you can use for video conferencing like Skype, zoom, and hangouts.
 Moving your meetings online can be really useful for businesses, including personal training, counseling, accounting businesses.
 It is time to get creative and think out of the box.